Today I invite you to join the Strength Running team.

-When you sign up, you’ll get private access to everything you see below.
-It’s my way of thanking you for being on the Team.
+Sign up and you’ll get private access to everything you see below, none of which are available publicly on the blog.
+It’s my way of thanking you for being part of this special community.

 You can use these resources to prevent injuries (see the Strength and Core Ultimate Resource Guide), answer your tough questions (see the Strength Running PR Guide), or simply remember all those wacky exercises from my core and warm-up routines (see the custom-illustrated Stick Figure Routines).